Brian-Kimutai/-Bioinformatics--A-Brief-Introduction/README.md

   ![Protein Folding](https://chem.libretexts.org/@api/deki/files/354713/mindtouch.page%2523thumbnail?revision=1)
 - Modelling how all the chemical reactions in a cell interact with each other
-### Types of Biological Data Used in Bionfromatics
+### Types of Biological Data Used in Bioinfromatics
 - *Transcriptomics-*: the study of the transcriptome, the full set of RNA transcripts in a cell.
 Genes aren’t constantly active.
 They can be turned on and off by proteins and chemical messengers.
 A gene that is turned on, or expressed will be used to produce RNA which is then used as the assembly instructions for a protein.
 Scientists can use RNA sequencing to compare gene expression in different cell types, for example between healthy and diseased cells.